verekia/js-stack-from-scratch/tutorial/11-testing-mocha-chai-sinon/README.md

 - Run `yarn test` or `yarn start`, and it should print the result for our test, hopefully green.

+**Note**: You might wonder how Mocha is able to evaluate ES6 code here.
+The `gulp-mocha` documentation states that it can be made possible by adding the [Babel Require Hook](https://babeljs.io/docs/usage/require/) at the top of our Gulpfile, via `require('babel-register');`.
+Okay, that sounds pretty good, but we haven't even done that, so what's going on here?
+The magic that is happening is that `babel-register` is automatically called because our Gulpfile is named `gulpfile.babel.js`, so we don't even need to require `babel-register`.
+You can actually see the require hook being applied automatically every time you run Gulp in your console, as it prints: `Requiring external module babel-register`.
+Pretty neat.

 ## Sinon

 In some cases, we want to be able to *fake* things in a unit test.
 For instance, let's say we have a function, `deleteEverything`, which contains a call to `deleteDatabases()`.
 Running `deleteDatabases()` causes a lot of side-effects, which we absolutely don't want to happen when running our test suite.